Vietnam.vn - Nền tảng quảng bá Việt Nam

 About 4.5 billion years ago, a giant cloud of gas in space collapsed under gravity and gave birth to the Sun, the central star of the planetary system in which we live.

-The remaining gas and dust did not disappear, but spread out into a disk of material that orbited the Sun.
-Within that disk, small dust particles began to collide, stick together, grow into rocks, and then into objects large enough to become planets.
+The remaining gas and dust did not disappear but spread out into a disk of material revolving around the Sun.
+In that disk, small dust particles began to collide, stick together, grow into rocks, and then into objects large enough to become planets.
 This process is called accretion .

 When the Sun was young, there was a temperature boundary in its disk where gas and water could freeze, called the snow line .
 This boundary was located about halfway between the present-day locations of Mars and Jupiter .

-Outside the ice line , matter has more ice, which easily condenses into giant planets such as Jupiter, Saturn, Uranus, and Neptune .
+Outside the ice line , matter has more ice, which easily coalesces into giant planets like Jupiter, Saturn, Uranus, and Neptune .

 Based on computational models and observations from telescopes, astronomers believe that Jupiter and Saturn are the two earliest planets to form, just a few million years after the Sun appeared.